Shared Contacts Permission Management

 Moreover, they can add private and public comments regarding the contact.
 Public comments can be read by anyone who has access to the shared contact list.
 To make certain the comment is public, see that the checkbox for private comment is not ticked.

 Tagging of colleagues can be done with this permission, too.
 The tagged person will receive a notification on their email about it.
-Yet, if the person tagged does not have access to the shared contact list, he will not be able to see it still.
+Yet, if the person tagged does not have access to the shared contact list, he will not be able to see it.
 After clicking the link “View comment” from his notification, the app will open with a message saying “Access required”

 The users who have this level of permission can do all the things similar to those who have “Can Edit” plus they can erase a contact from the list.